 Finding a broker is like finding the right pair of gloves; it should be a perfect fit for you.
 While you can buy Apple stock with most brokers on the market today, not all brokers are created equal.

-If you're ready to buy Apple shares, you'll need to use a broker that is FCA regulated, has low trading commissions and a reliable trading platform.
+Finding the right broker for you is perhaps the most important part of the process.
+While you can buy Apple shares with most brokers on the market today, not all brokers are created equal.
+If you're ready to get started, you'll need to use a broker that is FCA regulated, has low trading commissions and a reliable trading platform.
 Finding one can be an arduous and daunting task, which is why we've hand-picked favourites that tick all of these boxes to help you get started.

 Once you've deposited your funds, you’re ready to buy shares in Apple.
 Navigate to the stocks/shares section of your broker's platform and search for ‘Apple' or ‘AAPL'.
 You'll then need to fill in the number of Apple shares you want to buy in the order form.
 One thing to bear in mind – it's always a good idea to set order types in order to protect yourself against potential losses, for example, if the price of Apple stock were to decline suddenly.